 Visitors to Kylemore Abbey can participate in guided tours and history talks to learn Abbey’s history.
 The entrance hall, inner hall, middle room, drawing room, dining room, and audio-visual room are open to tours.
 You’ll learn that the wooden floors, oak paneling, fireplaces, and much of the furniture are original.
 The guides have a way of vibrantly bringing the past to life through their stories.

 Knowledgeable guides conduct the history talks.
 They take place in the abbey’s front hall at the guides’ desk.
 The talks are scheduled daily at 11:30 a.m., 1:00 p.m., and 3:00 p.m. and are about 20 minutes long.

 A tour of the Victorian Walled Garden takes about 30 minutes and doesn’t require booking.
 During June, July, and August, the garden tour is complimentary.

-Kylemore Abbey is located in Connemara, an area of Ireland that Irish poet and playwright described as “savage beauty.”
+Kylemore Abbey is located in Connemara, an area of Ireland that Irish poets and playwrights described as “savage beauty.”
 Get immersed in its mysterious natural beauty with a guided hike above the abbey.
 The valley above is mountainous and the views over Connemara are magnificent.
-The guides have an extensive knowledge of the estate’s history, geology, and wildlife.
+The guides have extensive knowledge of the estate’s history, geology, and wildlife.
 You’ll gain a deeper understanding of Kylemore Abbey’s history and the life of its past residents.

 Many travelers love to explore different cultures through eating and shopping.
 If you’re a culture vulture, dining and shopping at Kylemore is a must.
 The estate has two cafés, an express coffee shop, and a craft and design shop.
 One café and the coffee shop